gionatan-lombardi/custom-select-light/README.md

 Usage: `$('#mySelect').customSelectLight('remove', ['foo', 'bazz']);`

-Removes the select options that have the value provided.
+Removes the select's options that have the value provided.
 If no argument is given triggers the 'empty' method.

 ### 'empty'